Do uniform tangential interfacial stresses affect adhesion?: Conclusions

 \section{Conclusions}

 In this work we have investigated the effect of interfacial tangential tractions on the contact area evolution in adhesive sliding contacts, under gross slip conditions.
 We developed a theoretical model which, relying on energetic arguments, takes into account the mechanical energy term related to the applied tangential tractions, regardless of their nature and cause (frictional, chemical, etc.).
 We focused on the exemplar case of a rigid smooth sphere in sliding contact with an elastic half-space.

-The model shows that an increase of the contact area with respect to the static adhesive condition (namely the JKR case) should be observed due to the uniform shear stress occurring at the interface.
-In fact, this uniform stress produces an attractive surface energy term, which acts as an adhesion `booster'.
-This is specifically true at low velocity before the onset of stick-slip.
-In fact at low-speed sliding, the shear stress fluctuations at the interface, which produce an apparent repulsive surface energy term, are negligible compared to the average stress.
-When the contact moves into the stick-slip regime the shear stress fluctuations may become comparable to the average interfacial stress leading to a strong repulsive surface energy.
+The model shows that \textit{the presence of uniform tangential stresses at the interface does not modify the effective energy of adhesion, therefore the contact behavior follows the classical JKR\ solution even in sliding at uniform frictional stress.} This result is in agreement with the experiments carried out by Vorvolakos and Chaudhury in 2003 (Ref. \cite{Vorvolakos2003}), who observed experimentally that the contact area of a PDMS\ sphere remains constant during sliding, at least up to velocity of 1 mm/s, and is in agreement with the JKR solution.
+Our result also explain the experimental outcomes of Carpick et al. in Ref. \cite{Carpick}, who observed that the friction force between a platinum-coated atomic force microscope (AFM) tip and the surface of mica in ultrahigh vacuum (UHV) varies with load in proportion to the contact area predicted by the Johnson-Kendall-Roberts (JKR).

+A reduction of contact area at higher sliding velocity may originate from a reduction of the density of adhesive bonds as the velocity is increased, or caused by the repulsive energy term $\Delta\Gamma=\frac{1}{2}\left\langle \tau_{1}\left( \mathbf{x}\right) w_{1}\left( \mathbf{x}\right) \right\rangle $ associated with the stress spatial fluctuation at the interface.
 This may explain why adhesion is completely masked at relatively large sliding velocities.
 This scenario seems to be, at least partially, confirmed in the scientific experimental literature.

-\begin{acknowledgement} The authors thanks Bo Persson and Antoine Chateauminois for valuable scientific discussions, as well as the referees for the interesting suggestions.
+\begin{acknowledgement} The authors thanks Bo Persson, Michele Ciavarella, and Antoine Chateauminois for valuable scientific discussions, as well as the referees for the interesting suggestions.
 D.D. would like to acknowledge the support received from the Engineering and Physical Sciences Research Council (EPSRC) via his Established Career Fellowship EP/N025954/1. \end{acknowledgement}